 However, individuals will have to face a TDS (Tax Deducted at Source) deduction at a rate of 10% if they withdraw more than Rs.
 50,000 without completing five years of service.
 There is no TDS on withdrawal amounts of less than Rs.
 50,000.

-Statutory Provident Fund (SPF) was established under the Provident Funds Act, 1925.
+The statutory Provident Fund (SPF) was established under the Provident Funds Act, 1925.
 Government, semi-government agencies, local authorities, universities, railways, etc., manage this fund.
 In this scheme, both employers and employees can contribute.
-However, private-sector employees do not qualify to avail benefits under SPF.
+However, private-sector employees do not qualify to avail of benefits under SPF.

 In terms of tax treatment, any contribution from both parties is tax-free.
 On top of this, an employee’s contribution will be eligible for tax benefit under Section 80C of the IT Act.